Guamoy/Guamoy/README.md

-This Repository will contain various projects I completed during my time at UTSA.
+This Repository contains various projects I completed during my time at UTSA.
 The projects are sorted by the semester they were completed in.

-To test the code, download the specific project folder and either run it in eclipse (for java), or run the make command specific to the project.
+This serves more as an archive for code I've written and every program shown has compiled and been ran before being submitted.
+However I have not adapted the code to be cloned and run hassle-free from github.
+To test the code, clone the specific project folder and run it with gcc or eclipse depending on the language.